 What is Chronic Pain?
-Chronic pain is pain that lasts longer than you would expect.
-It is also pain that often causes you more pain than you expected.
+Chronic pain is pain that lasts longer than you expect.
+It is also pain that often bothers you more than you expect.
 In most cases we count pain as chronic if it lasts longer than three months.
-Often the pain has (much) negative influence on your work, social life and/or home situation.
+The pain often has (much) negative influence on your work, social life and/or home situation.

 What is Chronic Pain?
 The influence of Chronic Pain

-It is particularly annoying to be in pain for a long time.
+It is extremely annoying to suffer from pain for a long period of time.
 We often see that pain is not only physical.
-It also has a lot of emotional influence on the following areas:
+It also has a lot of influence emotionally, in the following areas:

 Pain and feeling

-Pain can make you feel worse about yourself.
-Unfortunately, many people with pain symptoms also suffer from anxiety or depressive symptoms over time.
-Conversely, it is also the case that fear and depression can increase the pain felt.
+Pain can make you feel worse.
+Unfortunately, many people with pain complaints also suffer from anxiety or depression after a while.
+Conversely, anxiety and depression can also increase the pain felt.
 A good mood is very important to keep a grip on pain.

 Pain and behaviour

 In general, two patterns are common when we are in pain (for a long time).
-We do too much and go beyond our limits, or we do too little and are therefore not active enough.
+We do too much and go over our limits, or we do too little and are therefore not active enough.
 Sometimes it is a mix, in which we are alternately too active and too passive.
-It is very important to find a balance here.
-So being moderately active in case of pain, and at other times not too much effort.
-(Link)
+It is very important to find a balance in this.
+So be moderately active in pain, and at other times not too extreme.

 Pain and attention

-The more attention for pain, the stronger the pain feels.
-Focusing attention consciously away from the pain causes the pain to be given less room.
+The more attention you pay to pain, the stronger it feels.
+By consciously directing the attention away from the pain, the pain gets less space.